deflang/chainql/CONTRIBUTING.md

-# Contributing to ChainQL
+# Contributing to infura-mcp

-Thank you for considering contributing to **ChainQL**! 🎉
+Thank you for considering contributing to **infura-mcp**! 🎉
-Whether it’s code, documentation, bug reports, or new ideas, your contributions help make ChainQL better for everyone.
+Whether it’s code, documentation, bug reports, or new ideas, your contributions help make infura-mcp better for everyone.

 ---